-Interactions among chemical exposure (e.g., pesticides, pharmaceuticals, personal care products, organic and inorganic pollutants) and organisms can lead to sub-lethal and lethal consequences.
+Interactions among chemical exposure (e.g., pesticides, pharmaceuticals, and personal care products, organic and inorganic pollutants) and organisms can lead to sub-lethal and lethal consequences.
 This course will explore the mechanisms of action of chemicals and the complexities of physiological responses in biota.
 Recent advances will be presented among selected topics: mutagenesis, genetic toxicology testing, DNA repair and recombination, genetic disease and cancers, endocrine disruption chemicals, bioaccumulation, oxidative stress, pharmacokinetics and/or developmental & reproductive toxicology.

 Note(s): For students taking Chemistry or Chemical Engineering.
+Offered in French or English in alternating years.